Mevedia/Source/README.md

     },

     // A context can have 3 include stages, can be globally predefined in a config.
-Not all might be used, depending on
-    // the structure of the project.
+    // Not all might be required, depending on the structure of the project.

     // Optional: globally required files

     use: [

+	// Inlcudes jquery from source-directory, fetches from window / global, prevents
+	// minification, only in HTML environment

     	'@jquery.js $ -min -only:HTML'
     ],